kjartank13/sellers/readme.md

 # WEPO Project 3

-This is a starter project for the 3rd hand-in assignment in Web Programming II.
+This the 3rd hand-in assignment in Web Programming II.
 It has the following dependencies:

 * node/npm